 General Data Protection Regulation (GDPR) has become a landmark bill for the data protection laws across the globe.
 It is a comprehensive set of rules that have been created to tackle the modern challenges related to data protection and privacy.
-The novel nature and approach of the regulation not only makes it effective, but also compels businesses to learn how to deal with this new regulatory environment and avoid attracting any kind of fines or other sanctions.
+The unique nature and approach of the regulation not only makes it effective, but also compels businesses to learn how to deal with this new regulatory environment and avoid attracting any fines or other sanctions.

 And businesses have been given substantial time to ensure that.

 On 14th April, 2016, the governments across the EU approved GDPR.
 It was an extensive list of regulations that would monitor and regulate the flow of personal data of the EU residents in and out of organisations.
 And 25th May, 2018 was set as the date of enforcement of the law.
 This gave organisations a good 2-year period to prepare and ready their processes to be compliant with GDPR.

 A big part of this sea change is how organisations implement GDPR training to the relevant departments and staff.
 It is important for the members of the organisations at all levels to be aware of the laws in place, how their roles will evolve as the rules change, and how they can stay relevant in this new business environment.
 Only an introduction to the GDPR is not enough; they should have extensive knowledge of the regulation.

 Any and every business that deals with the personal data of the EU residents should understand the EU general data protection regulation OR GDPR inside out.
 This applies to organisations headquartered both outside and inside of the EU.